 If you’re scrambling to get the soup made for tonight’s Passover Seder, don’t worry!
 This Matzo Ball soup is quick and easy, but oh so tasty!
-We prefer to make it with our own homemade bone broth, but you can substitute store-bock chicken stock – or even vegetable stock if you’re cooking for vegetarians.
+We prefer to make it with our own homemade broth, but you can substitute store-bought chicken stock – or even vegetable stock if you’re cooking for vegetarians.

 Matzo Ball Soup